-Hall County Tax Office Launches ‘Skip the Line’ Campaign
+Hall County Tax Office Launches ‘Save a Trip.
+Skip the Line.’
+Campaign

 Program educates public on multiple ways to save a trip when paying tax bills

-“In this ongoing COVID environment, many businesses have adopted contactless procedures for safety reasons.
+“Many businesses have adopted contactless procedures for safety reasons.
 We’ve taken the same approach but for reasons that are more about providing easier and greater access,” said Hall County Tax Commissioner Darla Eden.

-“The ad campaign is new, but we’ve been working for a long time on creating multiple ways for taxpayers to access our office without coming in the door,” Eden said.
+“While the campaign began in 2021, we are still working to create new ways for taxpayers to access our office without coming in the door,” Eden said.
 “Today, about the only reason for visiting our office is to title a vehicle because that requires verification in person with a signed original document.”

-Other “Skip the Line” options are:
+Other “Save a Trip … Skip the Line” options include:

-- Pay online at email@example.com;
+- Pay property taxes online at https://hallcountytax.org/pay-bill

-- Call or text the tax office for more personal service.
+- Call 770.531.6950 or text 833.602.8497 for personalized assistance

 “We still enjoy helping our tax customers in person,” Eden said, “but I hope they will appreciate our ongoing efforts to be ever more efficient and reducing the stress of paying taxes.
 With everyone so much busier these days, who wouldn’t want to ‘save a trip … skip the line’?”